CSCfi/csc-user-guide/docs/data/sensitive-data/crypt4gh_client.md

 **When using CSC Sensitive Data Services for analyzing sensitive data you have two possibilities for encryption:**

    1) You can encrypt the data with the workflow described earlier in the SD Connect guide.
 With this workflow, you will encrypt a copy of your data using CSC Sensitive Data public key.
 In this way, when you import the data to SD Desktop, they will be decrypted in an automated manner in your own private computing environment.
-The data are automatically decrypted with **CSC Sensitive Data Services secret key"**.
+The data are automatically decrypted with **CSC Sensitive Data Services secret key**.
 This key is hosted securely by the SD Services and users never need to do the decryption themselves.

    2) You can encrypt the data with your own key pair.
 In this case, when imported to SD Desktop, the data needs to be decrypted manually.